Best way to use turmeric

 The best way to use turmeric for me is half a teaspoon daily in our Eggs Hilton; it is so easy but in fact because of its benefits particularly for the diabetic we add it to many other dishes too.
 It is a small amount but imparts wonderful flavour to a breakfast that could otherwise become a little dull.

 Mind you Eggs Hilton could never be as dull as most of the breakfast cereals; just why were corn flakes invented?
-Without a spoonful of sugar they are awful and fattening too; and far too much salt.
-Refined carbs have no taste; all the goodness has been removed including those that give them flavour.
+Without a large spoonful of sugar they are awful and fattening; and far too much salt.
+Refined carbs have no taste; all the goodness has been removed including those nutrients that give them flavour.

 We always add those greens and legumes that are in season.
-Today it's broad beans and leeks with freshly-picked kale and eggs to come.
+Today it's broad beans, leeks with freshly-picked kale; and eggs to come.
 This is the breakfast that stays with you; it provides satiety.
 That means no need to reach for snacks and colas mid morning.

-In short the best way to use turmeric to promote well-being and prevent disease is to enjoy it daily in your food.
+In short the best way to use turmeric to promote well-being and prevent disease is to enjoy it daily in our food.

 Fresh turmeric

 Fresh turmeric grated from the root is far better than the powdered-form and really little trouble to grow in a mild climate.
-It tolerates some frost and is a good deal easier than ginger.
+It tolerates some frost and is a good deal easier than its first cousin ginger.
+Used in a salve with raw honey it's one of the best treatments for bedsores at home.

 Freshly grated turmeric root.